-Organizations can track the frequency of workplace injuries and illnesses over time through Total Case Incident Rates.
-While these rates are useful to OSHA for tracking high-risk industries, they also allow company supervisors a way to track incidents and discover patterns across different departments or facilities.
+Organizations can track the frequency of workplace injuries and illnesses over time through Total Case Incident Rates (TCIR), also called OSHA incident rate or total recordable incident rates (TRIR).
+These rates are useful to OSHA for tracking high-risk industries, and they also allow company supervisors a way to track incidents and discover patterns across different departments or facilities.

-Employers can find their company's TCIR by using the following formula:
+You can find TCIR by using the following formula:

 "Incident rates are used throughout many industries."